-Three different commercial fisheries operating in Alaska waters within the range of the Central North Pacific humpback whale stock were monitored for incidental take by fishery observers during 1990-97: Gulf of Alaska groundfish trawl, longline, and pot fisheries.
-No humpback whale mortalities were observed for any of these Alaska fisheries.
+Four different commercial fisheries operating in Alaska waters within the range of the Central North Pacific humpback whale stock were monitored for incidental take by fishery observers during 1990-98: Bering Sea/Aleutian Island groundfish trawl, Gulf of Alaska groundfish trawl, longline, and pot fisheries.
+One humpback whale mortality was observed in the Bering Sea/Aleutian Islands groundfish trawl fishery in 1998.
+Average annual mortality from the observed fisheries in Alaska was 0.2 humpbacks from this stock (Table 26a).
+Note, however, that the stock identification is uncertain and the mortality may have been attributable to the western stock of humpback whales.
+Thus, this mortality is assigned to both the central and western stocks.
 Fishery observers also monitored the Hawaii swordfish, tuna, billfish, mahi mahi, wahoo, oceanic shark longline/setline fishery during the same period.
-The range of observer coverage for this fishery, as well as the annual observed and estimated mortalities, are presented in Table 22.
+The range of observer coverage for this fishery, as well as the annual observed and estimated mortalities, are presented in Table 26a.
 The observer program in the Hawaii fishery was voluntary from 1990 through 1993, leading to very low levels of observer coverage during those years (<1%).
 In 1994, the observer program became mandatory and observer coverage has been approximately 4-5% since that time.
 Fishery observers recorded one humpback whale entangled in longline gear in 1991.
 The fate of this animal is unknown, though it is presumed to have died.
 The mortality rate was not estimated from the 1991 mortality due to the low level of observer coverage in that year (<1%).
 Therefore, that single mortality also appears as the estimated mortality for 1991 and should be considered a minimum estimate.
 Note that another humpback whale was reported by fishers and whalewatch operators entangled in longline gear off Maui during 1993 (E. Nitta, pers. comm., Southwest Fisheries Science Center, Honolulu Laboratory, 2570 Dole St., Honolulu, HI, 96822).
 This report was never confirmed and the fate of this animal is also unknown.
-The estimated mean annual mortality rate in observed fisheries during the 5-year period from 1993-97 is zero humpback whales per year from this stock.
+The estimated mean annual mortality rate in all observed fisheries during the 5-year period from 1994-98 is 0.2 humpback whales per year from this stock.